apache/tomee/examples/mp-metrics-counted/README.md

 **boolean reusable**
 Denotes if a metric with a certain name can be registered in more than one place.
 Does not apply to gauges.

+**boolean monotonic**
+If false (default), the counter is incremented before the annotated method is invoked and decremented after the annotated method returns, counting current invocations of the annotated method.

 #### Metric data

 Check the counter metric doing a _GET_ request: